Pershing II: Development

 Development began in 1973 for an updated Pershing.
 The Pershing 1a had a 400 kt warhead, which was greatly over-powered for the Quick Reaction Alert (QRA) tactical role the weapon system filled.
 Reducing warhead yield, however, required a significant increase in accuracy to match Pershing 1a's ability to kill hard targets like command bunkers.
 The contract went to Martin Marietta in 1975 with the first development launches in 1977.
+The first launch took place on July 22, 1982 from Launch Complex 16 at Cape Canaveral Air Force Station.
 Pershing II was to use the new W85 warhead with a 5 to 80 kt variable yield or an earth-penetrator W86 warhead.
 The warhead was packaged in a maneuverable reentry vehicle (MARV) with active radar guidance and would use the existing rocket motors.
 Requests from Israel to buy the new Pershing II were rejected in 1975.

 The Soviet Union began deployment of the RSD-10 Pioneer (NATO designation SS-20 Saber) in 1976.
 Since the first version of the RSD-10 had a range of 2700 mi and two warheads, the Pershing II requirement was changed to increase the range to 900 mi, giving the ability to reach targets in eastern Ukraine, Belarus or Lithuania.
 The NATO Double-Track Decision was made to deploy both the medium-range Pershing and the longer-range, but slower BGM-109G Ground Launched Cruise Missile (GLCM) to strike potential targets farther to the east.
 The Pershing II with the longer-range motors was initially referred to as Pershing II Extended Range (PIIXR), then reverting to Pershing II.

 Both the hard-target capability and W86 nuclear warhead were canceled in 1980, and all production Pershing II missiles carried the W85.
 A concept warhead using kinetic energy penetrators for counter-airfield operations never materialized.